Skip to main content

 $ bash ~/mavrospy/docker/sim/run_docker.sh

-Launch RViz:
+Launch Rviz:

-ROS will automatically begin plotting the drone's path.
+Rviz will automatically begin plotting the drone's path.

 CTRL+C to exit.